-On October 7, 2020, our sponsor paid \$25,000, or approximately \$0.009 per share, to cover for certain offering costs in consideration for 2,875,000 founder shares (of which 375,000 are subject to forfeiture if the underwriters do not exercise their over-allotment option).
-In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 425,000 private placement units (or 455,000 if the over-allotment option is exercised in full) for a purchase price of \$4,250,000 in a private placement (or \$4,550,000 if the over-allotment option is exercised in full) that will occur simultaneously with the closing of this offering (assuming the underwriters do not exercise their over-allotment option).
+On October 7, 2020, our sponsor paid \$25,000, or approximately \$0.009 per share, to cover for certain offering costs in consideration for 2,875,000 founder shares.
+On December 8, 2020, we effected a share subdivision, resulting in there being an aggregate of 3,450,000 founder shares outstanding (at approximately \$0.007 per share).
+In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 465,000 private placement units (or 501,000 if the over-allotment option is exercised in full) for a purchase price of \$4,650,000 in a private placement (or \$5,010,000 if the over-allotment option is exercised in full) that will occur simultaneously with the closing of this offering (assuming the underwriters do not exercise their over-allotment option).
+On November 20, 2020, our sponsor transferred 30,000 founder shares to each of our directors other than the Chairman, as adjusted by the share sub-division.
+These shares shall not be subject to forfeiture in the event the underwriters do not exercise their over-allotment option.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
-The number of shares beneficially owned and post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option and that there are 12,925,000 ordinary shares, consisting of (i) 10,000,000 Class A ordinary shares, (ii) 2,500,000 Class B ordinary shares, and (iii) 425,000 Class A ordinary shares underlying the private placement units, issued and outstanding after this offering.
+The number of shares beneficially owned and post-offering percentages in the following table assume that the underwriters do not exercise their over- allotment option and that there are 15,465,000 ordinary shares, consisting of (i) 12,000,000 Class A ordinary shares, (ii) 3,000,000 Class B ordinary shares, and (iii) 465,000 Class A ordinary shares underlying the private placement units, issued and outstanding after this offering.

-APPROXIMATE PERCENTAGE OF OUTSTANDING ORDINARY SHARES
+NUMBER OF SHARES APPROXIMATE PERCENTAGE OF OUTSTANDING ORDINARY SHARES

-NAME AND ADDRESS OF BENEFICIAL OWNER(1) NUMBER OF SHARES BENEFICIALLY OWNED(2)(3) BEFORE OFFERING AFTER OFFERING
+NAME AND ADDRESS OF BENEFICIAL OWNER (1) BENEFICIALLY OWNED (2) BEFORE OFFERING AFTER OFFERING

-Frazier Lifesciences Sponsor LLC (our sponsor) 2,925,000 100.00% 20.0%
+Frazier Lifesciences Sponsor LLC (our sponsor) (3) 3,300,000 95.7% 18.4%

+Gordon Empey (4)

+Max M. Nowicki (4)

-James N. Topper(4)
+James N. Topper (4)

-Robert F. Baltera
+Robert F. Baltera 30,000

-Michael F. Bigham
+Michael F. Bigham 30,000

-Carol G. Gallagher
+Carol G. Gallagher 30,000

-Krishna R. Polu
+Krishna R. Polu 30,000

+David Topper (4) 30,000

-All officers, directors and director nominees as a group (8 individuals)
+All officers and directors as a group (8 individuals) 150,000 4.3%

-Less than one percent.
+\ Less than one percent.